John McCain: 2008 presidential campaign

 McCain's comeback plan paid off when he won the New Hampshire primary on January 8, defeating former Governor of Massachusetts Mitt Romney in a close contest, to once again become one of the front-runners in the race.
 In mid-January, McCain placed first in the South Carolina primary, narrowly defeating Mike Huckabee.
 Pundits credited the third-place finisher, Tennessee's former U.S. Senator Fred Thompson, with drawing votes from Huckabee in South Carolina, thereby giving a narrow win to McCain.

 A week later, McCain won the Florida primary, beating Romney again in a close contest; Giuliani then dropped out and endorsed McCain.

 On February 5, McCain won both the majority of states and delegates in the Super Tuesday Republican primaries, giving him a commanding lead toward the Republican nomination.
 Romney departed from the race on February 7.
 McCain's wins in the March 4 primaries clinched a majority of the delegates, and he became the presumptive Republican nominee.

 Had he been elected, he would have become the first president physically born outside the United States.
-This raised a potential legal issue, since the United States Constitution requires the president to be a natural-born citizen of the United States.
+This raised a potential legal issue, since the United States Constitution requires the president to be a natural-born citizen.
 A bipartisan legal review, and a unanimous but non-binding Senate resolution, both concluded that he was a natural-born citizen.
-However, other legal scholars came to the opposite conclusion that although he was a citizen, at the time of his birth he was not a natural born citizen; that is because the 1937 law that made him a citizen was passed one year after his birth.
+However, other legal scholars came to the opposite conclusion that although he was a citizen, at the time of his birth he was not a natural-born citizen, because the 1937 law that made him a citizen was passed one year after his birth.

 If inaugurated in 2009 at the age of 72 years and 144 days, he would have been the oldest person to become president.
 McCain addressed concerns about his age and past health issues, stating in 2005 that his health was "excellent".
 He had been treated for melanoma and an operation in 2000 for that condition left a noticeable mark on the left side of his face.
 McCain's prognosis appeared favorable, according to independent experts, especially because he had already survived without a recurrence for more than seven years.
 In May 2008, McCain's campaign briefly let the press review his medical records, and he was described as appearing cancer-free, having a strong heart, and in general being in good health.

 McCain clinched enough delegates for the nomination and his focus shifted toward the general election, while Barack Obama and Hillary Clinton fought a prolonged battle for the Democratic nomination.
 McCain introduced various policy proposals, and sought to improve his fundraising.
 Cindy McCain, who accounted for most of the couple's wealth with an estimated net worth of $100 million, made part of her tax returns public in May.
 After facing criticism about lobbyists on staff, the McCain campaign issued new rules in May 2008 to avoid conflicts of interest, causing five top aides to leave.